Theme Verse:

 Franciscan Renewal Center (Catholic) – retreats, programs, and spiritual direction.
 On the grounds you will find chapels and quiet places to meditate and pray, including Stations of the Cross and a labyrinth.
 Visit the website here.

 Taizé Prayer Around the Cross – in the church at the Franciscan Renewal Center.
-2nd and 4th Wednesdays, 7:00 p.m.
+1st Wednesdays, 7:00 p.m.

 Spiritual Formation Society of Arizona – focused on formation, direction, and connection.
 LuAnn Roberson of Living Faith serves as Minister of Spiritual Care at MSW (Music Serving the Word) and volunteers with SFSAZ.
 Visit the website here.